HeicoDev/FBOneTools/README.md

 * Does not modify original archives/files except two tiny text files
 * Detects conflicts and blocks installation so you don't mess up your mod archive
 * Disable & enable all mods and revert modified files back to original without deleting all mods
-* A server and map browser that let you easily download and install custom maps
+* A server and map browser that allows you to easily download and install custom maps
 * UI for managing your mods (enable/disable and delete single mods, change load order etc.)

 ## Build & Run Requirements